y1zhou/knowledge-base/content/series/linear-algebra/11-quadratic-form/index.md

 ---
 title: "Quadratic Form"
 date: 2020-11-04T16:45:31-05:00
-summary: "" # appears in list of posts
+summary: "This long post covers the quadratic form and the positive definiteness of matrices.
+The decomposition of symmetric matrices is slightly touched on, and the entire post is mainly to prepare for the next chapter -- eigenvalues and eigenvectors." # appears in list of posts
 categories: ["Linear Algebra"] # main category; shown in post metadata
-tags: ["Linear Algebra"] # list of related tags
+tags: ["Linear Algebra", "Matrix", "Statistics"] # list of related tags

 slug: "linear-algebra-quadratic-form"
 toc: true # table of contents button in post